impostorsguides/impostorsguides.github.io/rbenv/part-3/3-b-content.md

     name: Bump Homebrew formula
 ```

 The workflow contains one job, named `homebrew`.
 The name says the job is intended to increment the version number (a.k.a. the "formula") when a new version is released.
 This implies that part of releasing a new formula is tagging a commit with a tag that begins with `v`.
-And if we look at [the list of tags on RBENV's Github page](https://github.com/rbenv/rbenv/tags){:target="_blank" rel="noopener"}, we can see that they all start with `v`.
+And if we look at [the list of tags on RBENV's Github page](https://github.com/rbenv/rbenv/tags){:target="_blank" rel="noopener" }, we can see that they all start with `v`.

 ### Defining the job's execution strategy